Jiddu Krishnamurti

 His later teaching, recorded across thousands of public talks and dialogues, is a sustained inquiry into the nature of conditioned thought, the relation between observer and observed, the question of how a mind that is itself the product of conditioning can free itself from conditioning.
 He refused to accept the role of guru, refused to give techniques, refused to offer any system of practice.
 The work, he said, was simply to look without choice at what is.
 The observer is the observed.
 That recognition, when it lands, is the ending of the conditioned self.

 He died in Ojai, California in 1986.
-The Krishnamurti Foundation, established in his lifetime, holds the recordings of his talks and continues to publish his books.
+The Krishnamurti foundations he established in his lifetime hold the recordings of his talks and continue to publish his books.

 Note: his earliest book, At the Feet of the Master, was published in 1910 under the pseudonym Alcyone while he was still a teenager being raised by the Theosophical Society.
 The work belongs to the Theosophical era he later repudiated.
 We carry it because it is widely known as a piece of Krishnamurtiana, while noting that it is not representative of the teaching of his maturity.